Symmetric Rank-$k$ Methods: Improved Results for Block BFGS and DFP Methods

-to measure the difference between target matrix $\mA$ and the current estimator $\mG$.
-In the following theorem, we show that randomized block BFGS and DFP updates converge to the target matrix with a faster rate than the ordinary randomized BFGS and DFP updates~\cite{rodomanov2021greedy,lin2021greedy}.
+to measure the difference between the target matrix $\mA\in\BR^{d\times d}$ and the current estimator~$\mG\in\BR^{d\times d}$.
+In the following theorem, we show that randomized block BFGS and DFP updates converge to the target matrix with a faster rate than the ordinary randomized BFGS and DFP updates~\citep{rodomanov2021greedy,lin2021greedy}. \begin{theorem} Consider the randomized block update